bulutyerli/patilerce/README.md

 ## Visit Website

-For more information about Tailwish and to explore the platform, please visit website: [Patilerce Website](https://patilerce.com/)
+For more information about Patilerce and to explore the platform, please visit website: [Patilerce Website](https://patilerce.com/)